 - They conceal your location by transporting your encrypted traffic to another server, so when your traffic enters the wider internet, it appears to originate at that server.
 This is the ‘Virtual Network’ bit.

 Between the two, a VPN can deliver the programming you want, wherever you are.
 If you want to watch Swedish Netflix, just connect to a Swedish server.
 Want to watch US Netflix, wherever you are in the world?
 Connect to a server in Chicago, New York or LA — your choice — and you’re in.
 Now you CAN finish watching The Walking Dead in peace!
+Here are some tips on setting up your VPN on your Android device.

 How Does Netflix Feel About This?